Every Product Should Have an Origin Story

 Growing out of a dissatisfaction with the status quo, we had found our “why” and developed a product with a clear purpose.

 Take our program Diamond Surfing, a live event interactive TV show that allowed users to decide what MLB games to watch by voting online, handing the controls to viewers in real time and slicing and dicing live broadcasts into a crowdsourced mixtape of that evening’s best moments. theScore’s on-air personalities, to offer another example, were the “regular guy” set.
 They shunned the pontification and traditional play-calling of their peers in favour of real talk and humanized banter, sprinkled with pop culture references and user feedback for good measure.
 They weren’t just talking; they listened.

 When mobile finally came on the scene, and distribution powers were put literally in the hands of users, our obsessive fan focus made us ideally suited to take advantage.
 In 2008, ScoreMobile was one of the first apps submitted for approval to the newly minted Apple App Store.
 User adoption grew so swiftly that the original broadcast business was sold to Rogers in 2012 and theScore went mobile only.
 (Our app lives in the App Store Hall of Fame and is one of the top 3 sports apps in the US, having got there without any initial marketing or promotion.)
 When mobile became the next big platform, theScore’s mission, which had grown out of its origin story, had long prepared us to scale.

 This was our story, a David and Goliath tale about a Canadian startup that took on the traditional sports media oligopoly in the US and won — all by making a product built by sports fans, for sports fans.

-Jonathan is our sports product lead.
+Jonathan is our VP, Product.
 He began his career as a web developer at theScore and progressed through a series of roles to lead product, engineering, design and QA for sports, e-sports and fantasy with a total mobile reach of 10 million users.